Shantanu-Parmar/GWeasy/README.md

 ## First-Time Setup
 - The initial run of `install.bat` may take some time, depending on your internet speed, as it installs dependencies and sets up the environment.
-- After installation, you can reuse `install.bat` as an executable launcher until a dedicated installer is available.
+- After installation, you can reuse `install.bat` as an executable launcher for now.
+Exe setup coming up soon.